 The front panel has an illuminated switch or un-switched neon indicator, independent outlet fuses with status indicators.

-The rear panel has a 20 amp, unterminated, orange, fixed-lead inlet and twelve 10 amp IEC outlets.
+The rear panel has a 20 amp, unterminated, black, fixed-lead inlet and twelve 10 amp IEC outlets.
 An earth stud is fitted.

 Note: Switched versions - maximum total load: 16 amps.

 Un-switched versions - maximum total load: 20 amps.

 Sequential Switch-on (MDU3Q, MDU3SQ)